shamimice03/Kubernetes_RBAC/README.md

 ```
 chmod +x generate_kubeconfig.sh
 ```
-### Execture the script, terminal will ask for the "Username","Group Name" and "Namespace Name".
+### Execture the script, terminal will ask for the Username,Group Name and Namespace Name.
 Finally, type "yes" for execution.
 ```
 bash generate_kubeconfig.sh
 ```